 This becomes more apparent given that that A. Maryland, being a Mid-Atlantic state, and having a major portion of the Chesapeake Bay wouldn't be entirely out of place for a nautical themed bar, and B. Years after the change, they're still in business despite changing back to Piratz.

 It's also become one for Silver Spring locals, some are disgusted by the Piratz staff, saying that they are a disgrace to the town and that the area is simply not diverse enough for a pirate bar, while others defend the concept and say that it works.

-Critical Research Failure: As noted under Bittersweet Ending, some of the bars featured have gotten into some varying degrees of trouble with local laws and permit issues, due to someone on the Bar Rescue remodeling staff not doing the research or paying the permits.
+Critical Research Failure: As noted under Bittersweet Ending, some of the bars featured have gotten into some varying degrees of trouble with local laws over permits and other issues, due to someone on the Bar Rescue remodeling staff not doing the research or paying for the permits.